MathBilibili/Stochastic-approximation-cut-algorithm/README.md

-# Rounding-cut-algorithm
+# Stochastic-approximation-cut-algorithm
-This is the R code for conducting Rounding cut algorithm.
+This is the R code for conducting Stochastic approximation cut algorithm.